Clinician-Educator Pathway

 6. Maintenance of teaching portfolio

-7. Encouraged to attend/present at regional/national medical education meetings
+7. Attend/present at regional/national medical education meetings